7th Agricultural Census Field Operation To Be Held In Sep-Oct 2024: PBS - UrduPoint

 7th Agricultural Census Field Operation To Be Held In Sep-Oct 2024: PBS

-In this regard, sixth meeting on 7th Agricultural Census was held at PBS regional office in Muzaffarabad Azad Jammu and Kashmir (AJK) with Chief Census Commissioner Dr. Naeem Uz Zafar (SI) in the chair.
+In this regard, sixth meeting on 7th Agricultural Census was held at PBS regional office in Muzaffarabad Azad Jammu and Kashmir (AJK).
+Chief Census Commissioner Dr. Naeem Uz Zafar (SI) chaired the meeting.

 PBS while following international best practices under the United Nations Food and Agriculture Organization (UNFAO) guidelines, has decided to integrate agricultural, livestock, and agricultural machinery censuses, to cover all three under 7th Agricultural Census.